Lachezar Baltanov

-Lachezar Baltanov (Лъчезар Балтанов; born 11 July 1988) is a Bulgarian professional footballer who plays as a central midfielder for Botev Plovdiv, while being a captain of Botev Plovdiv II.
+Lachezar Baltanov (Лъчезар Балтанов; born 11 July 1988) is a Bulgarian retired professional footballer who played as a central midfielder and now manager.

 Career

 Levski Sofia

 He raised through PFC Levski Sofia youth ranks and finally graduated to the first team.
 Baltanov later became a Champion of Bulgaria in 2009.
 Baltanov scored his first goal for Levski on 20 April 2010 in a match against Lokomotiv Mezdra.

 On 10 May 2011 was returned to Levski from Kaliakra through injury.
 He left the club from Sofia in early June 2012, when his contract had expired.

 Chernomorets Burgas

 Baltanov joined Chernomorets Burgas on 22 June 2012.
 He became captain of Chernomorets Burgas during season 2013/2014.
 Unfortunately, the team was relegated from Bulgarian A Football Group and he quit at the end of the same season.